ibm-cloud-docs/app-configuration/ac-ts-ff-zero-env.md

 {:term: .term}
 {:troubleshoot: data-hd-content-type='troubleshoot'}

-# 1.Why can't I toggle a newly created feature flag?
+# Why do I see the values of my feature flags or properties as default values (0 for Number type, false for Boolean type and empty string for String type) in certain environments?
-{: #ac-troubleshooting}
+{: #ac-troubleshooting-def-value}
 {: troubleshoot}
 {: support}
 {:shortdesc}

 {: tsSymptoms}
-Feature flag is disabled and cannot be toggled.
+Default values are assigned to the feature flags or properties in certain environments.

 {: tsCauses}
-A Feature flag is linked to a collection and the flag is toggled per environment.
-If a feature flag is not linked to any collection, it is disabled by default.
+A feature flag is always created under an environment.
+Though the flag is created under an environment, it is made available to all environments with default values.
+Flag Values, tags, segment values are relevant only to the environment where the update is executed.

 {: tsResolve}
-Link the feature flag with an existing collection.
-This allows you to toggle between on or off states.
+Feature flag or Property values can be updated specifically to an environment.